 You will also need to check which mortgage lenders are suitable for your buy-to-let portfolio, for example some will have a maximum number of properties you can include, exclusions on certain types of construction, and houses of multiple occupancy.
 Our preferred mortgage brokers can create a personalised proposal for your buy-to-let remortgage.

-Currently, two-year fixed rate buy-to-let mortgages are not that much more expensive than the equivalent residential mortgages, with less than 0.25% difference in interest rates.
-However, longer term fixes remain around 1% more expensive for buy-to-let versus residential equivalents.
+Generally, a BTL mortgage will be more expensive than the equivalent residential mortgage. particularly the longer-term fixes which can be around 1% more expensive for buy-to-let versus residential equivalents.
 Fees remain significantly more expensive, with these often £1,000 more for buy-to-let than residential equivalents.

 Age restrictions are usually less strict than residential mortgages, with the ability to get a mortgage past the state retirement age of 67.
 You will still need to meet the minimum income requirements, and many lenders will include pension and dividends as part of this.